giliam-v/serverless-celebrity-recognition/README.md

 ## Notes
 * When uploading images to pre-signed URL, you may need to allow following redirects (-L option in curl) because S3 may initially respond with 307 redirect on requests to newly created buckets.
+* When cleaning up, make sure to first empty the S3 image upload bucket, otherwise the CloudFormation stack may fail to delete the bucket during stack termination.